Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 python -m pip install -e .
 ```

+### Configuration files
+A number of config files are required by the system, e.g., to calculate the carbon footprint.
+As well as a list of users for the database, and another list for Grafana, the system needs:

+* Information about your HPC cluster.
+Example: `ga_dashboard/samples/cluster_info.yaml`
+* Fixed parameters file.
+Example: `ga_dashboard/data/fixed_parameters.yaml`
+* If you want to use the wrapper script, either use your own config file, or amend the sample one as required.

 ### Database - PostgreSQL

 - Install PostgreSQL locally or have access to a PostgreSQL server

 For Macs, we have used the relevant [Enterprise DB installer](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) to start with.
 Follow the instructions for your system.